Q What is 40 Year.com?

 A It is our practice to report any defects to the building owner before issuing the final report.
 In this way, the owner has an opportunity to correct the defect before sending the report to the County.
 We always provide a clear explanation of any defects we have discovered so that the owner can take effective action to correct a problem.
 Unfortunately, many other inspectors immediately write a final report in technical language and do not communicate with the owner about corrective action.

-A Generally no. The purpose of the inspection is to assure that the building is intact in its original design.
-However, there are a very few retroactive codes such as the parking lighting requirement in Miami-Dade County.
-We are very knowledgeable on these matters and will not cause you to do anything which is not strictly required for safety or specific code compliance.
+A Generally no. The purpose of the inspection is to ensure that the building is intact in its original design.
+However, there are a few retroactive codes such as the parking lighting requirement in Miami-Dade County.
+We are very knowledgeable in these matters and will not cause you to do anything which is not strictly required for safety or specific code compliance.

 Q What do I do?